mgonzalezo/Open-source-Summit-Korea-2025/aws-deployment/kepler-deployment-summary.md

 | **Power Estimation** | Model Server ML models | Uses real metrics + trained models (ec2-0.7.11, specpower-0.7.11) |
 | **Deployment Method** | Direct Helm chart | Operator's PowerMonitor CRD too restrictive for our use case |

-**Important for Demo**: While we use a "fake" CPU meter for initialization, **all workload data is real**.
+**Important**: While we use a "fake" CPU meter for initialization, **all workload data is real**.
 The model server then uses these real metrics to estimate power consumption based on ML models trained on actual hardware.

 ## Deployed Components